 Like Kubernetes services, a floating IP provides a stable IP address to reach some network service that might be backed by different pods at different times.
 These IPs “float” in the sense that they can be moved around the cluster and front different workload endpoints at different times.
 The workload itself is generally unaware of the floating IP; the host uses network address translation (NAT) on incoming traffic to change the floating IP to the workload’s real IP before delivering packets to the workload.
 The primary advantage floating IPs have over Kubernetes services is that floating IPs work on all protocols—not just TCP, UDP, and SCTP.

 We believe in enabling users to select the best tool for the job at hand.
-The new bring-your-own CNI capabilities in Azure AKS allow you to do just that, providing even more options to users who need them.
+The new bring-your-own CNI capabilities in Microsoft AKS allow you to do just that, providing even more options to users who need them.
 We’re excited to leverage this new capability and announce support for the full suite of Calico networking and security capabilities on AKS.
 You can also evaluate advanced security and observability features built on the zero-trust foundation of Calico via the Microsoft Azure marketplace.
 Interested in a hands-on experience?
 Stay on the lookout for our AKS workshops.

 Did you know you can become a certified Calico operator?
 Learn Kubernetes networking and security fundamentals using Calico in this free, self-paced certification course.